Audiobooks, Skype Lessons, and Homestays

 A limitation that I noticed in this system is that the answers concentrate on a specific phrasing which limits your understanding of the language.
 I would encourage you to come up with alternative ways to answer the questions and work with a tutor or language exchange partner.

-Some of the audiobooks might even have something called a grammar lexicon which are essentially basic grammar rules that you should know.
+Some of the audiobooks might even have something called a grammar lexicon which is essentially basic grammar rules that you should know.

 Coming to the grammar-oriented audiobooks, they are rather minimalistic, and their contents vary widely from one book to the other.